Lienz: History

 During the Italian campaigns of the French Revolutionary Wars, Lienz was occupied twice by French troops in 1797.
 After the Austrian defeat at the Battle of Austerlitz, Lienz with Tyrol passed to the newly elevated Kingdom of Bavaria according to the 1805 Peace of Pressburg.
 In 1809 it became the administrative centre of a district within the short-lived Napoleonic Illyrian Provinces, but was reconquered by Austrian troops in 1813.
 Within the Austrian Empire (the Cisleithanian part of Austria-Hungary after 1867) it was the seat of the district of the same name, one of the 21 Bezirkshauptmannschaften in Tyrol.

 In November 1918 it was occupied by the Italian Army.
 After World War I the southern parts of the Tyrol (i.e. Trentino and South Tyrol) were awarded to the Kingdom of Italy under the terms of the London Pact and the 1919 Treaty of Saint-Germain, making the Lienz district of East Tyrol an exclave with no territorial connection to the mainland of North Tyrol.
 After the 1938 Anschluss of the Federal State of Austria into Nazi Germany, the Lienz district became a part of Reichsgau Kärnten (Carinthia).

 On 8 May 1945 British forces occupied Lienz, which together with Carinthia and Styria became part of the British occupation zone.
-At this time several thousand members of the former Wehrmacht 1st Cossack Division coming from Yugoslavia arrived in and around Lienz.
-They surrendered to the British troops but were forcibly handed over to the Soviet Union, where most were executed or sent to the Gulag.
+The repatriation of Cossacks after World War II forcibly transferred roughly 45,000 Cossack collaborators with Nazi Germany and their families to the Soviet Union.
+Most belonged to the XV SS Cossack Cavalry Corps or the Kazachi Stan mobile encampment, which had served as armed units of the German occupation.
+Kazachi Stan was encamped at Lienz where the British employed deception and force to clear the camps giving rise to the narrative of "Betrayal of the Cossacks".